Carnival Glass Colours - Blue

 Coloured glass is produced by adding various compounds (mainly metal oxides) to the glass batch.
 The two main colouring agents that were used to make blue were Cobalt hence cobalt blue, which is a deep Royal blue, and Chromium, which made a lighter, slightly greenish blue, such as celeste blue.

-The photo on the right shows, clockwise from the back left:
+The photo on the right was taken by Stephen Thistlewood at the CGS (UK) event.
+It shows, clockwise from the back left:

 Fenton Chrysanthemum bowl in powder blue with a bronzey iridescence